QwenLM/Qwen2.5/README.md

 > [!NOTE]
 > <div align="center">
-> Ollama provides an <a href="https://github.com/ollama/ollama/blob/main/docs/openai.md">OpenAI-compatible API</a>, which however does not support function calling.
+> Ollama provides an <a href="https://github.com/ollama/ollama/blob/main/docs/openai.md">OpenAI-compatible API</a>, which however does NOT support <b>function calling</b>.
 For tool use capabilities, consider using <a href="https://github.com/QwenLM/Qwen-Agent">Qwen-Agent</a>, which offers a wrapper for function calling over the API.
 > </div>

 After [installing ollama](https://github.com/ollama/ollama/blob/main/README.md), you can initiate the ollama service with the following command: